 Fibers

-Fibers should be differentiated from casts.
+Fibers are urinary artifacts and should be differentiated from casts.
 They are typically flat with dark, well-defined edges.
 Under polarized light, they are typically highly refractile.

 More Images